thycotic/dsv-docs/product/dynamic-secrets/databases/mysql.md

     }
     ```

-1. **Create a new dynamic secret linked to the root secret in the following format.**
+1. **Create a new dynamic secret.** The dynamic secret will be linked to the root secret.
+Use the following format:

 ```json
 {
     "path": "db:mysql:dyn1",